 There is always a chance of rain in the Pacific Northwest.
 It’s why everything is so green!

 This is a beautiful trail any time of the year.
-June-September will be your best times to skip the rain, but still be prepared for it.
+June-September will be your best time to skip the rain but still be prepared for it.
 It will be wet and muddy October-May.
 My video above is from a day in May, though.
 As you can see, it was beautiful and sunny, but not too hot.

 Dogs are not permitted on the Canyon, Twin, Maple Ridge, or Winter trails.
 They are allowed on the Rim Trail.

 There is a water refill station at the South Falls day-use parking lot near the café.

 Where to stay near the Trail of Ten Falls